duggu7055/Snaatak/Sprint1/software_template/Readme.md

 This document creates a basic software template.
 A software template is a pre-designed structure that serves as a starting point for creating software documentation.
 This template provides an organizational layout and content structure.

 ---
+## Purposes
+Scenarios that demonstrate how a product, service, or system can be applied or utilized to solve specific problems or meet particular needs.

+---